 Clips can be sorted in forward or reverse order by any of the columns by clicking once or twice on the column heading.
-The previous sort is maintained, so for example if you sort by Name, then by Date, the clips of each Date will be sorted by Name.
+The previous sort is maintained, so if the sort is by Name, then by Profile, the clips of each Profile will be sorted by Name.